 If goods are temporarily taken out for private use or any purpose other than for business, the time of supply is when the goods are appropriated.
 However, where the non-business use is of a continuing nature, the time of supply shall be the last day of the taxable period during which the goods are made available or are used.

 (f) Imported Services

-Where there is a supply of imported services, the time of supply is when the supplies are paid for by the recipient.
+Where there is a supply of imported services, the time of supply for the recipient of the supply is treated as being the earlier of: